Costaki33/cgs-class-repo/homework03/README.md

-# 2001: A Space Turbidity
+# Homework 03 - 2001: A Space Turbidity

+## Homework Scenario & Objective
 Homework 03 calls back onto the operation a robotic vechile conducted on Mars, where it investigated five meteorite landings sites.
 The robot collected samples at these sites and are taking them back to the lab for analysis.
 However, we need clean water to test them, and as such have developed a script to test the safety of the water, as well as the time it takes for it to become safe to us.
 Through this, we are implementing our knowledge of JSON librarys to analyize the dataset, as well as implementing proper coding unit testing and docstring communication methods.

+## Scripts & Script Description

+1. `water_Safety.py`
+Python script that reads in the water quality dataset, and prints out three key pieces of information
+	- The current water turbidity (which is taken as the average of the most recent five data points)
+	- Whether that calculated turbidity value is below a safe threshold
+	- The minimum time required for turbidity to fall below the safe threshold (if it is already below the safe threshold, the script would report 0 hours).

+2. `turbidity_data.json`
+After downloading the water quality dataset, this JSON dictionary is created with a `turbidity_data` key, whose value is a time series list of dictionaries.

+3. `test_water_Safety.py`
+A Pytest script to test the validity of the functions of the `water_Safety.py` script.

 ## Part 1: Reading in the data set
-For reading in the data set, in command-line, type: "curl https://raw.githubusercontent.com/wjallen/turbidity/main/turbidity_data.json --ouput my.filename"
+For reading in the data set, in command-line, type: `curl https://raw.githubusercontent.com/wjallen/turbidity/main/turbidity_data.json --ouput my.filename`

-This will download the data set under the name "my.filename" that is used for the script.
-In my script, this file is referred to as: "turbidity_data" in this homework03 directory
+This will download the data set under the name `my.filename` that is used for the script.
+In my script, this file is referred to as: `turbidity_data` in this homework03 directory

 ## Part 2: Calculating the turbidity of the water samples & minimum time to return to a safe threshold
-In the script "water_Safety.py", there are two functions: turbidity() & timeCalc()
+In the script `water_Safety.py`, there are two functions: turbidity() & timeCalc()

 Turbidity() takes the JSON list and parses through for specific values needed to calculate the turbidity of the water samples.
 This value is then challenged against a threshold, which will determine if the water is safe or not.
 If it is not safe, the timeCalc() function is called.